 Our DD estimates may capture a change in the composition of the population of reviewers if the Booker attracts reviewers who are more likely to write a negative review than pre-Booker reviewers.
-In that case, our estimates would reflect the fact that individuals who buy a Booker are simply more inclined to leave negative feedback regardless of their satisfaction with the book - for example, because they are more critical readers - rather than an effect of the Booker on consumer satisfaction.
-We address that concern by leveraging the fact that our sample includes individuals who, in addition to having reviewed an awarded book, also wrote reviews for non-awarded books.
+In that case, our estimates would reflect the fact that individuals who buy a Booker are simply more inclined to leave negative feedback regardless of their satisfaction with the book - for example, because they are more critical readers rather than an effect of the Booker on consumer satisfaction.
+We address that concern in two ways.
+First, we re-estimate Equation (8), this time replacing the book fixed effects by reviewer fixed effects, which allows us to control for the reviewer's characteristics such as their degree of strictness.
+The results, reported in Table B4 of Appendix B4, are in line with the baseline findings.

+The second way we tackle potential selection bias is by leveraging the fact that our sample includes individuals who, in addition to having reviewed an awarded book, also wrote reviews for non-awarded books.
 This allows us to exploit within-reviewer variations and see whether the same reviewer rated awarded books more negatively than non-awarded ones.
-We find that this is the case, both in terms of sentiment and rating, as shown in Table A3 in Appendix A3.
+We find that this is the case, both in terms of sentiment and rating, as shown in Table B5 in Appendix B4.